austinvach/storytime-slackbot/README.md

 ### Local Testing

 The included `local.ts` script allows you to test the core story generation logic locally without using Slack or Vercel Workflows.
-This is a regular Node.js script that implements the same story generation flow but accepts input through the terminal instead of Slack:

 ```bash
 pnpm tsx local.ts